gregcope/pastyAndChablis/README.md

 * Have a proper cert/domain name
 * CDN and origin config, secured to only answer CDN
 * Configured as Code
+* Learn all the deep details of AWS Cloudformation/config

 ## AWS Simple Email Service verififcaiton